github/docs/content/packages/working-with-a-github-packages-registry/working-with-the-docker-registry.md

 {% data variables.product.prodname_dotcom %}'s Docker registry (which used the namespace `docker.pkg.github.com`) has been replaced by the {% data variables.product.prodname_container_registry %} (which uses the namespace `https://ghcr.io`).
 The {% data variables.product.prodname_container_registry %} offers benefits such as granular permissions and storage optimizations for Docker images.

 Docker images previously stored in the Docker registry are being automatically migrated into the {% data variables.product.prodname_container_registry %}.
-For more information, see "[AUTOTITLE](/packages/working-with-a-github-packages-registry/migrating-to-the-container-registry-from-the-docker-registry)" and "[AUTOTITLE](/packages/working-with-a-github-packages-registry/working-with-the-container-registry)."
+For more information, see "[DOCKER REGISTRY](/packages/working-with-a-github-packages-registry/migrating-to-the-container-registry-from-the-docker-registry)" and "[CONTAINER REGISTRY](/packages/working-with-a-github-packages-registry/working-with-the-container-registry)."

 {% else %}
 <!-- The remainder of this article is displayed for releases that don't support the Container registry -->